 “My house will be called a house of prayer.”
 Matthew 21:13

 Regular times of fervent sustained prayer & worship refresh us corporately – aligning us with our Father’s will and empowering us to do what He says.
 Is prayer the bedrock of your church service, decision making and calendar?
 We are called to gather in regular fellowship, to worship and pray in agreement, to pray for each other and for labourers for the harvest.
-The strength of the agreement of two or three at the local church altar increases when it includes people from many different families, age groups, genders, ethnicities and spheres of society.
+The strength of the agreement of two or three at the congregational altar increases when it includes people from many different families, age groups, genders, ethnicities and spheres of society.

-At the church prayer altar we grow in spiritual encounter and maturity and are equipped to use our callings and giftings, working together maturely as one across age, ethnic and cultural differences.
-(Ephesians 4:1-16) Elders at the church altar train us to hear and obey the word of God and to discern and align together with what the Holy Spirit is saying.
+At our church congregation’s prayer altar we grow in spiritual encounter and maturity and are equipped to use our callings and giftings, working together maturely as one across age, ethnic and cultural differences.
+(Ephesians 4:1-16) Elders at the congregational altar train us to hear and obey the word of God and to discern and align together with what the Holy Spirit is saying.
 Our corporate agreement is powerful and crucial for authority in Christ and victory over the enemy’s schemes (2 Corinthians 2:10-11, 1 Peter 5:8-9) that seek to entrap congregations: distracting our focus from Christ; keeping us too busy or divided to obey what Jesus asks us to do; draining our love for the lost; and immobilising us from sharing the gospel.
 See what’s happened in the two years since Ps Steve Ahern committed to lead prayer in his church three times a day!

-From the church prayer altar, and with the ongoing backing of local church prayer, we are equipped, empowered and led by the Holy Spirit to expand and extend our boundaries, going as Jesus’ disciples into our local area, prayer walking and ministering to our neighbours, sharing the gospel of Jesus Christ and releasing God’s love, mercy, healing and blessing to the world.
-(Matthew 24:14, Luke 10) The church prayer altar establishes an enduring relational base for building spiritual authority and intervention in a local area and equipping and sending labourers to this area and across our nation and the nations.
+From our church congregation’s prayer altar, and with the ongoing backing of local congregational prayer, we are equipped, empowered and led by the Holy Spirit to expand and extend our boundaries, going as Jesus’ disciples into our local area, prayer walking and ministering to our neighbours, sharing the gospel of Jesus Christ and releasing God’s love, mercy, healing and blessing to the world.
+(Matthew 24:14, Luke 10) The church congregational prayer altar establishes an enduring relational base for building spiritual authority and intervention in a local area and equipping and sending labourers to this area and across our nation and the nations.

 - Discover how to host Spirit filled prayer meetings and see answered prayer.